 Place the fresh yeast into a small glass bowl, and crumble it.
-Dissolve the yeast with almost 1/4 of warm milk by using a wooden spoon.
+Dissolve the yeast with almost ¼ of the warm milk by using a wooden spoon.

 Combine flour, sugar, salt in a large glass bowl.

-Add the dissolved yeast and milk, stir with a wooden spoon or a spatula.
+Add in the dissolved yeast and the rest of the milk, stir with a wooden spoon or a spatula.

 Mix in the melted butter and the egg, stir until all combined completely.